khorozhansky/Advanced-MultiSelect-for-Dynamics/README.md

 * It works smoothly for both "Update" and "_Create_" record mode ('Form Type')
 * The list of options can be customized flexibly using **Fetch Xml** or via an embedded wizard to build query "_like in 'Advanced Find'_" (you can select specific related records to show (e.g. that meet certain criteria you need))
 * The list of options can be sorted flexibly using Fetch Xml
-* You can use several existing templates to represent list of options on a form
+* You can use several existing templates to represent list of options on a form.
+It can be a special [Selectize.js](http://selectize.github.io/selectize.js) template or different kinds of checkbox lists.
-* You can create you own templates or modify existing ones as needed (html + css, and using knockout template styles)
+* You can create you own templates or modify existing ones as needed (html + css, and using knockout template styles and/or based on  [Selectize.js](http://selectize.github.io/selectize.js) template styles)
 * Configuration Wizard assists you in configuring all the settings and even can embed multi-select control into a form automatically (you do not need to make changes in form editor to add mult-select control on a form)

 * Works in accordance with security settings on both sides of Many-To-Many relationship